Olympics, Disabilities and Inclusion

 They are changing the attitudes and social consciousness of a whole generation.

-And it doesn’t matter if they are from South Africa or Poland or anywhere—they belong to us and our vision of an inclusive world.
+And it doesn’t matter if they are from South Africa, Poland, the US, or anywhere—they belong to us and our vision of an inclusive world.

 Keep Climbing: Onward and Upward